 In response to this, the Ministry of Corporate Affairs gave clarification in regards to CODS vide a general Circular No.5/2018 dated 17th May 2018.
 As per the notification:

-Step-4: After all the compliances and payment of the penalty, if any imposed by Appellant, ROC is required to raise a ticket on MCA21 portal through Change Requirement Form (CRF).
-ROC also needs to upload a copy of the said order on the portal.
+- In such cases, after obtaining an order from NCLT, ROC is required to raise a ticket on MCA21 portal through Change Requirement Form (CRF).
+ROC also need to upload a copy of the said order on the portal.
 After validation, the deactivated DIN will get reactivate.

 In order to provide remedy to disqualified directors and to revive struck off companies even after COD scheme, the Ministry of Corporate Affairs (MCA) has undertaken a remarkable step by issuing recent Circulars, which not only helped companies to restore their name with ROC by giving them more time but also giving opportunity to revive struck off companies by filing annual statements and other statutory documents.

 Frequently Asked Questions